MQ-software-carpentry/statistics-with-r/_episodes/04-regression.md

 {: .output}

 The Partial F-tests p-values are given in the Pr(>|t|) column.
 You only look at these if the model assumptions hold.
-Suppose they do, then you would conclude at the 5\% significance level that the predictors Insulation and South are significant.
+Suppose they do, then you would conclude at the 5% significance level that the predictors `Insulation` and `South` are significant.

 ##### Sequential F tests

 Assume that we have $Sn$ observations.
 Variables are added to the model in a particular order and at each step the most recent predictor being entered into the model is tested for significance.

 R function `lm` can provide the output.
 All you need do is divide the sequential sum of squares by the residual mean sum of squares for the full model and compare with $F_{1,n-p-1}$.
 The advantage of the sequential $F$ tests are that they are independent tests.